 So, take that, Bainbridge Scholars!

-2. Clarke Griffin (Gryffindor) and Lexa kom Trikru (Ravenclaw)
+2. Clarke Griffin (Gryffindor) and Lexa kom Trikru (Ravenclaw) from the 100

 Clarke Griffin stands up for what she believes in, even if it costs her safety and friends.
 When she finds out that the Ark spaceship’s oxygen system is flawed and could lead to countless deaths, she charges ahead to tell people and assumes they’ll help.
 Instead, she’s arrested for treason and sent down to a post-apocalyptic earth with a hundred other juvenile delinquents.